JustOdrep/PesateProject/README.md

 - [Issues](#issues)

 ## About
+By using the "Pesate" application, users can easily calculate the cost of ingredients, store recipes, and view the updated prices of ingredients in both Argentine pesos and US dollars.

 The purpose of this application is to help people who sell pastry recipes generate extra income by using a tool that will help them manage their budget.

-This tool is  useful for business owners for anyone in Argentina who loves baking and wants to keep track of their expenses.
+This tool is  useful for anyone in Argentina who loves baking and wants to keep track of their expenses.

-By using the "Pesate" application, users can easily calculate the cost of ingredients, store recipes, and view the updated prices of ingredients in both Argentine pesos and US dollars.

 The price of the products in Pesos is webscrapped from the page of [Supermercados Dia](https://diaonline.supermercadosdia.com.ar/?gad=1&gclid=CjwKCAjwov6hBhBsEiwAvrvN6NS0ZnDmQilgYjsKAb0UYmBX2N6nWiIsBG7AIFovtPaoPyRUnCpXtBoCRdYQAvD_BwE&gclsrc=aw.ds).
 The [DolarSi](https://www.dolarsi.com/) API facilitates the extraction of the selling price value of the 'blue dollar'